 Portrait

-Rob is the founder, CEO, and chairman of LiveOne, Inc., driving the company’s overall strategy and leading both the LiveOne, Slacker, and PodcastOne business units.
-Rob developed the concept for LiveOne and founded the company in 2015, raising the initial capital and negotiating festival and distribution rights.
+Rob Ellin is the Executive Chairman of PodcastOne.
+He is also the founder, CEO, and chairman of LiveOne, Inc. (LVO), driving the company’s overall strategy and leading both the LiveOne and Slacker business units.
+Mr. Ellin developed the concept for LiveOne and founded the company in 2015, raising the initial capital and negotiating festival and distribution rights.
 He led the acquisition of Slacker Radio and took LiveOne public in December 2017.
-Rob is also the founder and managing director of Trinad Management, a Los Angeles-based hedge fund.
-A long-time believer – and investor – in transformative digital technology and media, Rob has launched, sold, and taken public dozens of ventures, and overseen investments in gaming companies Majesco and THQ, as well as Jaxx Pacific and many others.
-Prior to founding LiveOne, Rob was the Chairman of Digital Turbine, where he worked with business partner Peter Guber to successfully take the company public.
+Mr. Ellin is also the founder and managing director of Trinad Management, a Los Angeles-based hedge fund.
+A long-time believer – and investor – in transformative digital technology and media, he has launched, sold, and taken public dozens of ventures, and overseen investments in gaming companies Majesco and THQ, as well as Jaxx Pacific and many others.
+Prior to founding LiveOne, Mr. Ellin was the Chairman of Digital Turbine, where he worked with business partner Peter Guber to successfully take the company public.
 He also ran, and then sold, Internet media company iWon to Barry Diller’s IAC.
-Rob began his career in finance, working at Eli Rothschild in institutional sales before moving to Lombard Securities.
+Mr. Ellin began his career in finance, working at Eli Rothschild in institutional sales before moving to Lombard Securities.
 A New York native, he is a graduate of Pace University.

 Portrait

-Ramin Arani has served as a director of LiveOne since January 15, 2019.
-Mr. Arani is a 26-plus-year veteran of Fidelity Investments, one of the largest mutual funds in the world.
+Ramin Arani is a 26-plus-year veteran of Fidelity Investments, one of the largest mutual funds in the world.
 He joined Fidelity's equity research group in 1992, covering investments in defense electronics, real estate, entertainment and media, and the pharmaceutical and retail sectors.
 His tenure at Fidelity included management of the Fidelity Trend Fund, and the equity portion of Fidelity Asset Manager.
 He began co-managing the Fidelity Puritan Fund in February 2007 and had been the lead manager of the fund since February 2008.
+Mr. Arani has served as a director of LiveOne, Inc. (LVO) since January 15, 2019.
 He holds a bachelor's degree in International Relations from Tufts University.

 Mr. Arani is a member of the Audit Committee.